defold/extender/README_XCLOUD_SERVER.md

-# Setup darwin server in Xcloud
+# Setup standalone server in Xcloud

-MacOS and iOS engines are built by darwin servers running Apple hardware.
+MacOS and iOS engines are built by standalone servers running Apple hardware.
 Our mac cloud provider is [Xcloud](https://xcloud.me/).

-Here is how to setup a Darwin server in Xcloud.
+Here is how to setup a standalone server in Xcloud.

 ### Open the Xcloud web console